 What is Emotional Intelligence?

 If emotional intelligence sounds like an oxymoron to you, that’s understandable.
 We tend to think of our emotions and our intelligence as two separate things.
 But put them together as emotional intelligence, and it’s essentially a different way to be smart because it’s “the capacity to be aware of, control, and express one's emotions, and to handle interpersonal relationships judiciously and empathetically” according to the dictionary definition.
 The term was made popular by psychologist Daniel Goleman in his book Emotional Intelligence: Why It Can Matter More Than IQ, in which he redefines what it is to be smart.
-In the book, Goleman lays out five components of emotional intelligence:
+In the book, Goleman lays out seven components of emotional intelligence.

 Seven Components of Emotional Intelligence